Cars24

 Extended Warranty for Used Car: Smart Move or a Waste of Money

-- 1Modern carmakers offer optional extended warranty for their entire lineup
+Modern carmakers offer optional extended warranty for their entire lineup

-- 2You can also avail of an extended warranty while buying a used car
+You can also avail of an extended warranty while buying a used car

-- 3CARS24 offers the option of extended warranty for used cars sold under its platform
+CARS24 offers the option of extended warranty for used cars sold under its platform

 There’s a general belief that nothing manufactured can be truly perfect.
 Anything with two or more moving parts is prone to defects or failure over time.
-To counter this lack of guarantee carmakers offer a standard warranty for their offerings.
+To counter this lack of guarantee, carmakers offer a standard warranty for their offerings.

 While a standard warranty is free and restricted to a certain time frame and kilometres, auto manufacturers offer a paid warranty that extends beyond that.
 This is an extended warranty.
 You can avail this extended warranty even for used cars.
-Here we tell you if and why you should go for extended warranty for your used car.
+Here we tell you if and why you should go for an extended warranty for your used car.

-What is a Warranty?
+What is a warranty?

 New cars always carry a risk of potential breakdown that can happen due to human error during manufacturing or defective parts.
 Carmarkers offer a standard warranty to counter this.
 A warranty is a written promise to repair or replace a broken or defective part free of cost.
 A standard warranty period typically lasts around three years or 1,00,000 kilometres, whichever comes first.